yishayhaz/paca-paca/README.md

 ]
 ```

-Now let's see what out options are:
+Now let's see our options:

 #### String:
 ```js